-If you want Night Court, you must file your claim at the Hempstead District Court.
-There is Night Court on Wednesdays that starts at 6:00 p.m.
+If you want Night Court, you must file your claim at the Hempstead court.

 Be on time!
 In Nassau County, most small claims cases start at 9:30 a.m.
+There is Night Court once a week at the Nassau County District Court in Hempstead that starts at 6:00 p.m.

-Contact the Court Clerk at the numbers listed above, or Visit: http://www.nycourts.gov/courts/10jd/nassau/district-smallclaims.shtml.
+Contact the Court Clerk at the numbers listed above, or Visit: www.nycourts.gov/suffolkdistrict